golang-leipzig/golang-leipzig.github.io/content/_index.md

 We're starting a [Golang](https://golang.org/) and [Cloud Native](https://www.cncf.io/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang-and-Cloud/).
-For 2019 we want to host one meetup per month.
-The next meetup is scheduled for April 2019.
+For 2019 we plan to host one meetup per month.
+The next event is scheduled for April 2019.

 Our goal is to establish a place, where people from all backgrounds interested in the Go programming language and various cloud technologies can meet, learn,